 When you reach $400 in side hustle income, you’ll be required to report that income so make sure you’re using a side hustle tax calculator to set aside the appropriate amount aside for self-employment and income taxes.

-What are some passive income ideas or remote side hustles?
+What are some passive income ideas for remote side hustles?

 Creating a blog or YouTube and serving ads within your content is a great passive income idea.
 You can also sell digital products online for passive income and semi-passive income like eBooks, social media templates, designs, fonts, and even courses.
 Before you get started with any other passive income option, start with investing in the stock market to understand the basics of passive income and start investing for retirement.